The CCACC Program

 Alicia Yang

-Alicia Yang is a junior in the global program at Poolesville High School.
-In her free time, she enjoys spending time with her pet dog, Nari.
+My name is Alicia Yang, and I am a senior in the global program at Poolesville High School.
+In my free time, I enjoys spending time with my dog, Nari.

 Ethan Huang